p-m-p/p-m-p.github.io/_posts/2015-02-25-development-environment.md

 ##Use a Google business account
-I use a [Google business account][google-business] on which I have a profile for Chrome which only installs the bookmarks, plugins and settings that are relevant, and appropriate, to be installed on a client's computer.
-I also use this account for my company email and this all costs me just &pound;3.30 a month.
-There are many other benefits to having this account such as the cloud storage which ties into the Googles suite of cloud applications.
+I use a [Google business account][google-business] on which I have a profile for Chrome that only installs the bookmarks, plugins and settings that are relevant and appropriate for the work I will be doing on the client's computer.
+I also use this account for my company email and it only costs me &pound;3.30 a month.
+There are other benefits to having this account such as the cloud storage which ties into Google's suite of cloud applications.

 ##Package your config files
 Git is where I store and maintain my configuration files.
-I have a [repository on Github][configs-repo] that contains my config files along with a [bash script][install-script] that moves these files to the right location on the new machine and carries out some other setup including the install of the vim plugins I use.
-This enables me to get setup and into my natural feeling environment on a new machine within just a few minutes.
+I have a [repository on Github][configs-repo] that contains these files along with a [bash script][install-script] that moves them to the right location on the new machine and carries out some other setup including the install of the vim plugins I use.
+This enables me to get setup and into my natural feeling environment within just a few minutes.
 The only manual overhead with this being to generate an SSH key to use for Github.

 ##Separate environments on a single machine
-When working on your own computer it's a good idea to have each clients environment separated.
+When working on your own computer it's a good idea to have each client environment separated.
 You'll often need different versions of software installed and having to manage this in a single environment is a pain.
 For this I use [Vagrant][vagrant] with [Chef][chef] to quickly install and configure